edelabar/ericdelabar.com/_posts/outdated/2008-04-14-on-feeling-lonely.markdown

 ---
 layout: post
-title: On Feeling Lonely by Eric DeLabar
+title: On Feeling Lonely
 metadesc:
 class: post disclaimer
 changefreq: never
 priority: 0.4
-category: outdated
+categories: [outdated, WordPress, blogging, site news]
 ---
-# On Feeling Lonely

 My blogroll needs some love.
 I'm looking for some quality blogs out there who are just starting up.
 They should be on a similar topic, somewhere close to SEO, CSS, JavaScript, Web Standards, and/or Java Programming, but that's really